 Organize your day the “South African way”.

 This means you organize your daily routine with toddlers and preschoolers so that they’re doing the fun stuff after they do the hard stuff.
 Work first play later, if you will.
-If you are struggling with where to begin, choose one daily routine or habit, and shove it in front of something fun they like.
+If you are struggling with where to begin, choose one of your kid’s daily habits or routines, and shove it in front of something fun they like.

 This’ll be your fastest path to success.